yamini-Krishna/bootcamp/dataflow-framework/abstraction-level-6/Readme.md

 In a distributed setting, this system can be scaled across multiple machines where processors are distributed and run in parallel, improving efficiency and fault tolerance.

-In a distributed setting, this system can be scaled across multiple machines where processors are distributed and run in parallel, improving efficiency and fault tolerance.